Difference Between environment and env_file in Docker Compose

 - Interpolation:

-values can use Docker Compose interpolation (e.g.,VAR: ${HOST_VAR}
+environmentvalues can use Docker Compose interpolation (e.g.,VAR: ${HOST_VAR}).- The content of

 Best Practices: When to Use Which